isomerpages/moe-spectrasec/_i-am-a/Parent/Sexuality Education.md

 <td rowspan="1" colspan="1">
 <ul data-tight="true" class="tight">
 <li>
-<p>Know that one’s understanding of gender roles should not be limited by
+<p>know that one’s understanding of gender roles should not be limited by
 gender stereotypes</p>
 </li>
 <li>
-<p>Develop an appreciation of one’s own unique qualities and characteristics
+<p>develop an appreciation of one’s own unique qualities and characteristics
 as a male or female</p>
 </li>
 <li>
-<p>Understand what sexual orientation entails</p>
+<p>understand what sexual orientation entails</p>
 </li>
 </ul>
+<p></p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 2 week 5</p>